What Is 1:2 Leverage?

 Drawbacks

 Using borrowed capital, even at a small 1:2 ratio, changes the way losses behave.
 That is the first reality traders must accept.
-If you come from spot trading, you are used to losing exactly what you risk, nothing more.
+In spot trading, a trader loses exactly what they risk, nothing more.
 With 1:2 leverage, losses are calculated twice as fast.

 The main issue with 2x leverage is not “bigger trades.”
-It is how quickly your downside accelerates when your position moves against you.
+It is how quickly the downside accelerates when a position moves against the trader.
 Stop-loss placement needs to be calculated with the liquidation distance in mind, not just a chart pattern or a random percentage.
-Even a small gap in price can cut straight through your margin if the order is poorly sized.
+Even a small gap in price can cut straight through the margin if the order is poorly sized.

-A second drawback is the fee.
-At 2x leverage, your position size doubles, and so do the trading costs tied to size.
+A second drawback is the fee structure.
+At 2x leverage, position size doubles, and so do the trading costs tied to size.
 Execution, funding rates, and overnight fees become part of the equation.
 Many traders underestimate how much these costs eat into their margin buffer during a losing trade.

 Lastly, even at this low ratio, liquidation remains a possibility.
-Not because the move is “big,” but because leveraged losses do not wait for you to react.
-You can still get wiped out pretty fast if you are not ready for a big market downturn.
+Not because the move is “big,” but because leveraged losses do not wait for a trader to react.
+A large market downturn can still wipe out a position quickly without adequate preparation.

 Benefits

-The main benefit of using a 2x ratio is the perfect balance between buying power and risk.
+The main benefit of using a 2x ratio is the balance between buying power and risk exposure.

 Some traders choose 2x leverage because it reveals how position size affects fee pressure and liquidation thresholds without using aggressive borrowing.
 The benefit is educational: it shows how quickly small losses can drain capital when the multiplier increases, even at the lowest level.